 You’d do well to take out an insurance policy before travelling to cover against theft, loss and illness or injury.
 A typical travel insurance policy usually provides cover for the loss of baggage, tickets and – up to a certain limit – cash or cheques, as well as cancellation or curtailment of your journey.
 Most of them exclude so-called dangerous sports unless an extra premium is paid: in Croatia this can mean scuba-diving, whitewater rafting, windsurfing and trekking, though probably not kayaking or jeep safaris.
 If you need to make a claim, you should keep receipts for medicines and medical treatment, and in the event you have anything stolen, you must obtain an official statement from the police.

 An increasing number of hostels, hotels and cafés offer free wi-fi access to their customers, and internet cafés are common in cities and Adriatic resorts.
-Prices are generally reasonable: expect to pay around 20–30Kn per hour online.
-Some internet cafés require customers to register as members (usually free of charge) before allowing use of the computers – so you might want to keep a passport or other form of ID handy.
+Prices in internet cafés are generally reasonable: expect to pay around 20–30Kn per hour online.

-Self-service launderettes are hard to come by in Croatia, although most towns have a laundry (praonica) where you can leave a service wash.
+Self-service launderettes are hard to come by outside Zagreb and Split, although most towns have a laundry (praonica) where you can leave a service wash.

 Most post offices (pošta or HPT) are open Monday to Friday from 7 or 8am to 7 or 8pm, and Saturday 8am to 1 or 2pm.
 In villages and on islands, Monday to Friday 8am to 2pm is more common, though in big towns and resorts some offices open daily, sometimes staying open until 10pm.